-Over the course of the Ontario election campaign, Maclean’s is tracking how far each candidate is travelling, and where, before Ontarians head to the polls on June 7.
-The following includes data from May 9 to 24.
+Over the course of the Ontario election campaign, Maclean’s has tracked how far each candidate travelled, and where, before Ontarians head to the polls on June 7.

 Where the leaders have gone

-All three candidates have spent a lot of time in Toronto.
-So far, Horwath has made the most stops in Northern Ontario.
-Wynne has focused on the Golden Horseshoe, while Ford has spent time in Southwestern Ontario and was the first to visit the Niagara Region.
+All three candidates spent a lot of time in Toronto.
+Horwath has made the most stops in Northern Ontario and focused efforts on the southwestern part of the province.
+Wynne focused on the Golden Horseshoe and the Ottawa area, while Ford disbursed around southern Ontario and was the first to visit the Niagara Region.